 - I am being friend-zoned, after only 3 – 4 weeks of contact, etc. They read a lot more into the situation than the average person.

-Without much information about your situation, I would put you at stage 2 of 10… meaning, all you have now is communication and some emotional connection.
+Without much information about your situation, I would put you at stage 2 of 10… meaning, all you have now is open lines of communication and some emotional connection.
 You still have a long, along way to go.
 Don’t “misread” this one too and push him away, again.